This is it! You are starting on an exciting journey toward success!

 - team augmentation

 - product pivot…

-IT Craft software developers have written the high-quality code for many successful startup launches.
+IT Craft software developers have written high-quality code for decades of successful startup launches.
 They know how to handle startup projects ensuring a balance between software development price, timeline, and quality of produced source code.
 The source code is maintainable and well-commented.

 An experienced development team shares its in-depth experience with the product owner and gives sound advice on the best implementation path.
-They know possible pitfalls and do their best to avoid them ensuring startup project is safe.
+They know pitfalls and do their best to avoid them, ensuring the startup project is safe.
 Moreover, developers constantly test new technologies broadening their knowledge.
-They know what suits best in a certain project situation.
+They know what is best in a certain project situation.
 They will offer their expert advice to the product owner.

 Staying in touch is easy.
 The project manager and business development manager are always available during business hours.
-They quickly respond on any and all project-related questions.
+They quickly respond to any and all project-related questions.

-Stable team squadsMany of IT Craft software developers have worked at the company for five+ years.
-This ensures stable workflow within the teams.
+Many IT Craft software developers have worked at the company for five+ years.
+This ensures a stable workflow within the teams.
 Different practices help with constant knowledge transfer on a project.

-Immediate startIt is important for every startup to begin software development soon.
-With IT Craft, this is simple:
+It is important for every startup to begin software development soon.

-- A potential client sends a project request.
+1.A potential client sends a project request.

-- IT Craft developers provide an estimate.
+2.IT Craft developers provide an estimate.

-- Both parties negotiate the details.
+3.Both parties negotiate the details.

-- When parties agree, the contract is signed.
+4.When the parties agree, the contract is signed.

-Post-launch guarantee periodOnce startup software is launched, post-release guarantee period starts.
-Development team stays with the product owner ensuring software works and end users are happy about the technical quality of the solution.
-All bugs and flaws discovered in the source code are eliminated at no cost for the startup during the guarantee period.
+Once startup software is launched, a post-release guarantee period starts.
+The development team stays in contact with the product owner, ensuring the software works and end users are happy with the technical quality of the solution.
+All bugs and flaws discovered in the source code are eliminated at no cost to the startup during the guarantee period.
 The team responds fast.

 Therefore, if you need to know…